Good Beer Guide & Pub of The Year Guidelines

 The Ipswich & East Suffolk Branch (branch) are concerned that only the very best local Real Ale pubs are put in the Good Beer Guide: Camra's top selling guide to the best real ale pubs in the UK.
 To this end we have tried to create a robust branch process for this is to happen that gives all branch members the opportunity to nominate and vote for their favorite pubs.
 This process is only applicable to branch members and is in 3 phases:

 - Phase 1: All branch members can nominate any local pub at any time each year until a final date (set at the October branch meeting) in late November.
 Members can nominate any pub by using the on-line nomination form at http://www.suffolkcamra.co.uk/ipswich/gbgnominate.
 Any queries can be sent to the branch GBG coordinator - currently Allan Crampton.
 Note: branch members usually collectively nominate about 50-60 branch pubs.
+Should the number of pubs nominated exceed 96 then the list will be trimmed taking into account the number of nominations and NBSS scores.
 Existing GBG entries will no longer be considered automatically but rather all pubs will need to be nominated each year for consideration.
 Pubs with substantial changes e.g. new landlord, recent opening will be discussed at the November meeting to confirm their eligibility.
 All votes placed in the National Beer Scoring System (NBSS) will be reviewed to ensure that all local pubs with a substantial presence in this national CAMRA system and which have good beer scores (typically 3.5 or higher) are taken into account.

 Any current CAMRA members can attend this meeting but no personal votes will be valid if they are submitted after this meeting has been held.